actes2/zappos_project/README.md

         *   ~~-> templates -> navbar.html~~

   * Fulfill the basic requirements:
-      - Make a webpage - leverage bootstrap for the stylization
+      - ~~Make a webpage - leverage bootstrap for the stylization~~
-      - Pull elements from our DynamoDB table into an element
+      - ~~Pull elements from our MySql table into an element~~
-      - User Authentication (Simple) login/logout
+      - ~~User Authentication (Simple) login/logout~~ *note: definitely accidentally went full down the security rabbit hole and added a few methods for secure encryption for both sessions, user passwords, and literally any database column that reads "password". so that's cool.*
-      - Write down all dependencies for future reference (containerization
+      - ~~Write down all dependencies for future reference (containerization)~~

-> *probably a coffee break somewhere in here!*
+> *probably ~~a~~ coffee break somewhere in here!* -> many coffees later

-  * Get SAML up and running.
-(Maybe we'll keep the simple login for easy Admin Access in this context)
+  - ~~Get SAML up and running.
+(Maybe we'll keep the simple login for easy Admin Access in this context)~~ * no saml or oauth due to lack of a familiar identity provider in this scenario ( If I had a private enterprise grade azure tenant or AWS instance that'd be a different story ) *

   * Dockerize/containerize our application!
-      - Make an ubuntu container that hands off installs everything we need to run our application (including deps)!
+      - Make an ubuntu container that 'hands off' installs everything we need to run our application (including deps)!
       - To make it more convenient pipe and source our configuration from this public repo!
       - Include a start-up BASH script that assembles our server configurations, creates our locations for things and executes on-run-time with PORT params with the default value being 80 (Most relevant)
       - Passthrough PORT through localhost:PORT in our configuration so that even on localized systems this container leverages the hosts network